Force over Distance: Chapter 15

 “If they’re the only ones not affected, I can pretty much guarantee they turned it on,” Volker muttered.

 “What the hell did you do?”
-Young roared.
+Young snarled.
 “I want answers, and I want them now.
-And, if this is a time loop?
+If this is a time loop?
 Do not lie to me in subsequent rounds, sergeant.”

 Greer sighed.